 The user is not authorized to enroll.
 You can try to do this again or contact your system administrator with the error code 80180003.

-• The computer is running Windows 10 Home.
-However, enrolling in Intune or joining Microsoft Entra ID is only supported on Windows 10 Pro and higher editions.
+- Unsupported Windows edition: The computer is running Windows 10 Home, which does not support Intune enrollment or Microsoft Entra ID join.
+Enrollment requires Windows 10 Pro or higher.

-• The Microsoft Entra setting Users may join devices to Microsoft Entra ID is set to None, which prevents new users from joining their devices to Microsoft Entra ID.
+- Microsoft Entra join setting disabled: The setting Users may join devices to Microsoft Entra ID is configured as None, preventing new users from joining their devices.

-• The user does not have Microsoft Intune or Entra ID Premium licenses assigned
+- Missing licenses: The user does not have the required Microsoft Intune or Entra ID Premium licenses assigned.

 We have noticed the following error in DeviceManagement-Enterprise-Diagnostics-Provider logs in the event viewer.